girliemac/getting-started-lessons/accessibility/README.md

 People see the world in different ways, and this includes colors.
 When selecting a color scheme for your site, you should ensure it's accessible to all.
 One great [tool for generating color palettes is Color Safe](http://colorsafe.co/).

+✅ Identify a web site that is very problematic in its use of color.
+Why?

 ### Properly highlight text

 Highlighting text by color, [font weight](https://developer.mozilla.org/docs/Web/CSS/font-weight), or other [text decoration](https://developer.mozilla.org/docs/Web/CSS/text-decoration) does not inherently inform a screen reader of its importance.
 A word could be bold because it's a key word, or simply because its the first word and the designer decided it should be bold.

 When a particular phrase needs to be highlighted, use the `<strong>` or `<em>` elements.
-These will indicate to a screen reader those items are important.
+These will indicate to a screen reader that those items are important.

 ### Use the correct HTML

 With CSS and JavaScript it's possible to many any element look like any type of control. `<span>` could be used to create a `<button>`, and `<b>` could become a hyperlink.
-While this might be cute, it's baffling to a screen reader.
+While this might be considered easier to style, it's baffling to a screen reader.
 Use the appropriate HTML when creating controls on a page.
 If you want a hyperlink, use `<a>`.
+Using the right HTML for the right control is called making use of Semantic HTML.

+✅ Go to any web site and see if the designers and developers are using HTML properly.
+Can you find a button that should be a link?
+Hint: right click and choose 'View Page Source' in your browser to look at underlying code.

 ### Use good visual clues